 OREGON

-———- NORTHWEST ———-
+———- PORTLAND METRO (Portland) ———-

 FAVORITE CITIES AND EXPERIENCES: Portland is one of the countries fastest growing cities but still has an undersized ‘big city’ feel.
 The cities mantra is “Keep Portland Weird” and it definitely has a unique feel.
 Our favorite thing to do in the city is to make a day out of Powell’s Bookstore, eat at one of the many resturants or food trucks along Burnside Street, and then get dessert at Voodoo Donuts.
 On a sidenote the Portland airport (PDX) is by far the best and easiest to navigate airport of any we have traveled to or from.